yygarypeng/NTHU-normal-template/README.md

-This is normal (default) template for writing reports in NTHU.\
+This is a normal (default) template for writing reports in NTHU.\
-It's recommend to use Overleaf to use it.
+It's recommended to use Overleaf to use it.